Andyplus1/ConMo/README.md

 ```
 python run.py --config_path configs/guidance_config.yaml
 ``` -->
-We provide editing example for the application we mentioned in the paper(preprocess steps are also included here)
+We provide editing example for the application we mentioned in the paper(preprocess steps are also included)

 For motion transfer involving no geometric changes (single entity/multiple entities), run the following command:
 ```